 Examinations are normally held each year in the third full week of January and in the first full week of July unless prior notice has been given beforehand.
 Papers for Units A, B and C are usually offered on the mornings of Tuesday, Wednesday and Thursday respectively.

-This year we postponed the July NEBOSH Diploma exams so that learners could stay safe during COVID-19.
+To ensure that learners could stay safe during COVID-19, we postponed the 2020 July exams and the 2021 January exams.
 We now plan to run these exams on the following dates:

 |Tuesday 6 July 2021||National Diploma in Occupational Health and Safety||Unit A|